wonger_ 2 years ago

 The sliders were "TQSF", "KWRI", "RNIV".
 I found FIN, FIR, SIN, TIN.
 It rejected SIR.

-• daemonologist a month ago
+• daemonologist 2 years ago

 It was probably looking for "SKI".
 I think it could benefit from having two dictionaries - one with common words to draw answers from and one with _everything_ to exclude possibilities.
 (So, generate sliders which allow for `n` words to be created from the small dictionary but zero additional words from the large dictionary.)

-• NoArcher888 a month ago
+• NoArcher888 2 years ago

 Hi.
 I worked quite a lot on the dictionary part when designing the game.
 What I came up with was to only use common nouns, like "river," verbs, like "dance," or adjectives, like "bright."
 Also all words are in their base or dictionary forms, like "happy" instead of "happier".

-• omoikane a month ago
+• omoikane 2 years ago

 I am saying I thought this was a "make 5 valid words" game, and not a "guess a specific set of 5 words" game.